nerdfiles/reacting/src/interface.norms/WebListing/readme.md

 8. sustainability of the sustainable
 9. accessibility of the accessible

-borges' library, meinong's jungle, le objet petit a morte.
+borges' library, meinong's jungle, le objet petit a morte, aleatorial cosmoturgy.

 ##### specializability

-preferring pretence, ironic, metaphoric
+preferring pretence, ironic, conceptual metaphor

 "argument is war"; "linguistic expression is a container"; "time is a substance"; etc.